© 2026 Buckland Newton Community Website Committee Last updated 6th January 2026 10:30 Website design and update by Jeremy Collins

 puddings.
 Lastly, they enjoyed a cup of coffee or tea.
 Nowadays members

 pay £10 which is still very good value.
+When we eat out at a pub (in

-and the rest is subsidised by the club.
+by the club.

 That of course means fundraising.
 We are fortunate that we get a very